AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * The database record management was enhanced.

 * A timeout has been added to the LINE servlet when opening a connection to load a rich image.
-If the image is taking to much time to load, the servlet stops the connextion to avoid a bottleneck.
+If the image is taking too much time to load, the servlet stops the connection to avoid a bottleneck.

 * Improved the performance of the database update wizard.